pvanallen/delft-ai-toolkit/docs/conditions.md

 * **AllTrue** - If all of the conditions above have matched, the node connected to this condition will run

 ### The !
 Not Checkbox
 The ! checkbox will invert the condition you set up.
-So for example, if the condition is `Starts With` and text of `car` with the `! checkbox` checked then any incoming text that does NOT start with "car" will trigger that condition and corresponding connected node.
+So for example, if the condition is `Starts With` and text of `car` with the `! checkbox` checked then any incoming text that does NOT start with "car" will trigger that condition and corresponding connected outlet node.

 ## Float Condition Node
 <img src="images/float-condition-touch.jpg" width="254">&nbsp;&nbsp;<img src="images/float-condition-analogin.jpg" width="254">